KeshonsWalksOfLife/pit_stop_ministries/README.md

 # Pitt Stop Ministries

-A web application for Pitt Stop Ministries, built by Keshon for Pastor Keyubba Bowman.
+A web application for Pitt Stop Ministries, built for Pastor Keyubba Bowman.

 > **Detailed documentation lives in the [Wiki](../../wiki).** This README is the orientation
 > layer — what the project is, how to run it, and where things stand.
 For how each subsystem